The Ultimate Guide To Working Out At Home

 - Jump into the air and as you come back down, make sure you land softly by keeping a slight bend in the knees.

 - Do not dip into a squat on the way back down.
 This exercise is for your calves.
-As soon as you land, check your balance and begin again.

 Here’s a video demonstration: